-To our knowledge, the most reliable data sets available for the measurement of the phenomenon of land grabbing are GRAIN (www.grain.org), Matrix Land (International Land Coalition, 2012), FAOSTAT and the World Bank Data Catalog.
+To our knowledge, the most reliable data sets available for the measurement of the phenomenon of land large investment are GRAIN (www.grain.org), Matrix Land (International Land Coalition 2012), FAOSTAT and the World Bank Data Catalog.

-The GRAIN data set, started in 2006, considers the food crops deals, involving large areas, signed by foreign investors (it does not consider the production of jatropha and cotton).
-The data set displayed, at the end of 2011, 416 deals involving 35 million hectares in 66 countries.
+The GRAIN data set, started in 2006, considers the food crops deals, involving large areas, signed by foreign investors (it does not take into consideration the production of jatropha and cotton).
+The data set displayed, at the end of 2011, regards 416 deals involving 35 million hectares in 66 countries.

-The FAOSTAT database (FAOSTAT, 2013) collects data on agricultural land-use, including country area, land area, agricultural area, arable land and permanent crops and other descriptive measures of how the land is used.
+The FAOSTAT database (FAOSTAT 2013) collects data on agricultural land-use, including country area, land area, agricultural area, arable land and permanent crops and other descriptive measures of how the land is used.
 It does not, however, report records of land acquisition between countries.
-The same is true for the World Bank Data Catalog (World Bank, 2013).
+The same is true for the World Bank Data Catalog (World Bank 2013).
 As reported in a recent review on the topic, "there is no consensus on the methodologies of identifying, counting, and quantifying land grabs" (Borras Jr. et al. 2013).

-The Land Matrix online public database was activated in 2000, when the value of the FAO real food price index was at its lowest level.
+The Land Matrix public online database was activated in 2000, when the value of the FAO real food price index was at its lowest.
 Between 2000-2011, 924 deals (both domestic and foreign investments) were signed, involving about 50 million hectares.
 Records derive from a variety of sources (Land Matrix website, media reports, reports by international and local organisations and NGOS and field-based research projects, company websites and government records).
-In some parts of the world land grabbing partnership networks are strong, while in others they are very weak (as in Eastern Europe and Central Asia).
+In some parts of the world land investment partnership networks are strong, while in others they are very weak (as in Eastern Europe and Central Asia).
 There is a time lag between the deal taking place and its being recorded in the database.
 The initial dataset was revised in September 2011, thus, recent deals are poorly represented and in some cases incomplete.

-Taking into account all the critical issues and with a view to examining the phenomenon of land grabbing as a whole (therefore also including domestic investments, in our analysis), we used the Matrix Land data set and Stata 12 software to compute statistics.
+Taking into account all the critical issues, and with a view to examining the phenomenon of large-scale land investment as a whole (therefore also including domestic investments, in our analysis), we used the Matrix Land data set and Stata 12 software to compute statistics.

 Domestic and foreign land investments are now investigated.
 International investments usually create more concerns and tend to attract the attention of researchers.
-National and foreign investments, generally, have different purposes, as do public and private operators.
-Internal investment strategies tend to respond to domestic public policies, while private companies (domestic or international) tend to focus on profit maximization, regardless of the nationality of the investor country.
-The negative impacts on the local population, if not compensated, tend to be larger than the positive ones; they also seem to be inversely proportional to the structure of local farms: the smaller they are, the greater the negative externalities from the acquisition (of any kind) of large portions of land.
+National and foreign investments, generally have different purposes: internal investment strategies tend to respond to domestic public policies, while private companies (domestic or multinational) tend to focus on profit maximization, regardless of the nationality of the investor country.
+If not compensated, however, in both cases, the negative impacts on the local population could be larger than the positive ones.
+Regarding the structure of local farms they also seem to be inversely proportional to the size: the smaller they are, the greater the negative externalities from the acquisition (of any kind, domestic or international) of large portions of land.
 The paper, therefore, considers all deals regardless of the nationality or the legal status of the investor.

-In order to calculate correlations between the amount of land grabbing and the indexes (commodity food price index, world biodiesel production, world ethanol production, crude oil price, GDP per capita and cereals production), we used a pairwise correlation coefficient.
+In order to calculate correlations between the amount of large-scale land investment and the indexes (commodity food price index, world biodiesel production, world ethanol production, crude oil price, Gross Domestic Product (GDP) per capita and cereals production), we used a pairwise correlation coefficient.
 We also applied Bonferroni and Sidak corrections to take into account multiple testing issues; p-values are calculated with a significance level α =0.05.
 Time series behaviours of the data were analyzed using autocorrelation and partial autocorrelation functions.